eclipse-velocitas/velocitas-docs/content/en/docs/concepts/vehicle_app_sdk/_index.md

 The gRPC stubs are wrapped by a **convenience layer** class derived from `Service` that contains all the methods of the underlying protocol buffer specification.

 {{% alert title="Info" %}}
 The convencience layer of C++ is abit more extensive than in Python.
 The complexity of gRPC's async API is hidden behind individual `AsyncGrpcFacade` implementations which need to be implemented manually.
-Have a look at the `SeatAdjusterApp` example's `SeatService` and its `SeatSeatServiceAsyncGrpcFacade`.
+Have a look at the `SeatAdjusterApp` example's `SeatService` and its `SeatServiceAsyncGrpcFacade`.
 {{% /alert %}}

 {{< tabpane langEqualsHeader=true >}}